mapproxy/mapproxy/doc/mapproxy_util.rst

 log-ini:
   Creates an example logging configuration.
-You need to pass the target filename to the command.
+You need to pass the target filename to the command (i.e. `my-app/log.ini`).

 wsgi-app:
   Creates an example server script for the given MapProxy configuration (:option:`--f/--mapproxy-conf<mapproxy-util create -f>`) .
 You need to pass the target filename to the command.